iOS Integration

 [[ClientAttestation sharedInstance] attestWithParams:attestParams callback:self];

-// Note: Need to process the AttestCallbackDelegate callback and resend the request in onSuccess
+// Note: You need to handle the AttestCallbackDelegate callbacks and resend the request in onSuccess.

 } else {